timescale/docs/use-timescale/data-retention/about-data-retention.md

 disk.
 It doesn't need garbage collection and defragmentation.

 Whether you use a policy or manually drop chunks, Timescale drops data by the chunk.
-It only drops chunks where _all_ the data is wihin the specified time range.
+It only drops chunks where _all_ the data is within the specified time range.

 For example, consider the setup where you have 3 chunks containing data: